bahiaxip/custom-banner-vue/README.md

 ```
   * fontSizeStyle
     * Property fontSizeStyle allows assign one different size of font for every element.
 The text's option set the size
-of first text of the list, so handling fontSizeStyle can be really useful.
+of first text of the list by default, so handling fontSizeStyle can be really useful.
 ```
 ...
 effects:{